Scooter (band): The Fourth Chapter (2006–2014)

 The Under the Radar Over the Top Tour was announced before the album was released.
-The tour was a week long through several German cities such as Hamburg, Berlin, and Leipzig and one Swiss city, Zurich, throughout March 2010.
+The tour was a week long through several German cities such as Hamburg, Berlin, and Leipzig and one Swiss city, Zürich, throughout March 2010.
 This was the largest tour to date, and again featured the Sheffield Jumpers.
 During this tour, Scooter performed in front of a total of 40,000 people, and the Hamburg concert was the largest on the tour, with a sold-out venue of 14,000.
 This was followed by Leipzig, with 10,000 people attending the final concert of the tour.

 Regardless of the tour, "Stuck on Replay" peaked at only position No.34 on the German singles chart, but remained on the charts for 12 weeks.

 A week after the tour, Scooter announced in an interview with a Russian radio station that a live DVD, CD, and Blu-ray of the Hamburg concert would be released.
 It was eventually announced that Scooter's fourth live DVD would be released on 7 May, called Live in Hamburg.

 On 10 May 2010, Scooter announced another European tour to follow up the previous Under the Radar Over the Top tour, which would take place in December 2010, and be known as the "Stuff the Turkey X-mas" tour.
 It would tour through several German cities, such as Rostock, Stuttgart, and Dresden.
 At the same time, a very large concert was announced to take place in June of the next year, in Hamburg once again, at the HSH Nordbank Arena.

 On 29 June 2010, it was announced that Scooter would be headlining the Clubland Live 4 Tour, appearing alongside acts such as Ultrabeat, ItaloBrothers, and Alex K. This would be Scooter's second tour of the United Kingdom.
 Interspersed among these dates were small concerts held at festivals such as Tomorrowland in Belgium, and in other places such as Iceland.
 However, on 6 October 2010, Clubland Live 4 was cancelled, thus cancelling the band's second UK tour.

 On 15 April 2011, a re-worked version of Scooter's 1995 single "Friends" was released, entitled "Friends Turbo".
 It was the official theme for the German version of the Dutch film called New Kids Turbo.